-I love how simple, but exciting this science experiment for kids is.
+I love how simple, but exciting this science experiment is.
 It is easy science for kids to do at home, or school!
 All you need is water, clear cups, oil and food colouring!

 There is so much learning that happens with this experiment, from learning about how oil and water interact to colour mixing and density.
 There was a lot of excitement in the room as we did the experiment.

-Start by filling a cup 2/3 full with water.
+Start by filling a clear cup 2/3 full with water.
 The colder the water the better!
 (The water temperature makes a difference for how the food colouring reacts.
 Click here for an experiment to explain why the temperature matters.

 Kids are excited to notice that the oil sits on top of the water.
 Although, water and oil are both liquids, they behave in different ways and have different properties.

 Next, add a few drops of food colouring to the oil.
 You will immediately notice that the colouring remains separate from the oil.
 It does not mix into the oil at all.

 When I did this easy experiment for kids, the children watched with magnifying glasses, as the food colouring slowly ‘popped’ down into the water.
 (The food colouring is heavier/denser than the oil so it sinks.)
 It was so much fun!